Good scientific practice

 The IZW is committed to safeguarding good scientific practice as a fundamental prerequisite for excellent, internationally competitive and reliable research.
 The institute has therefore enacted guidelines of good scientific practice (in German) based on a resolution of the Board of Directors of the Forschungsverbund Berlin e.V. and the recommendations of the commission on professional self regulation in science of the German Research Foundation (DFG).

-The guidelines of good scientific practice (in German) are communicated to all scientific employees of the IZW, and each new member of the institute is introduced to the Guidelines and this document.
+The guidelines of good scientific practice (in German) are communicated to all scientific employees of the IZW, and each new member of the institute is introduced by the Ombudsperson of the IZW to the Guidelines and this document.
 In order to alert especially early career scientists to the importance of scientific integrity, a seminar on good scientific practice forms an integral part of the Structured PhD Training Programme at IZW.

 Good scientific practice entails conducting research according to international standards and implementing a thorough quality management scheme.
 All methods and results have to be meticulously documented and saved in order to ensure transparency and reproducibility and allow the critical examination of all findings.
 Scientists have to respect other researchers' work and give due credit to their achievements in carrying out their own research and publishing its results.